-Analysis of comprehensive business problems and problem solving utilizing the application of appropriate contemporary management and business principles and practices.
-(45 lecture hours) Prerequisite: MGT 120, MGT 122, MGT 124, FIN 245, ENG 209, and SP 151.
+Analysis of comprehensive business problems and problem-solving utilizing the application of appropriate contemporary management and business principles and practices.

+Prerequisite: BUS 120, MGT 120, MGT 122, MGT 124, ENG 209, and SP 151 all with a C grade or better.